Bill Abbott, Vice President, Business Development, Acurian

-Kim Mooney, Manager, Patient Advocacy, Clinical Operations, BioMarin Pharmaceutical, Inc.
+Kim Mooney, Associate Director, Patient Advocacy, Ultragenyx Pharmaceutical Inc.

-Kim Hart Mooney, MS, CGC, is the Manager of Patient Advocacy at BioMarin.
+Kim Hart Mooney, MS, CGC, is Associate Director, Patient Advocacy, Ultragenyx Pharmaceutical Inc. She was the Manager of Patient Advocacy at BioMarin.
 Kim has been in the industry for over nine years and has worked on a number of clinical trials during that time, as well as the development of the clinical trials section of the corporate website, and the coordination of programs to increase patient education and enrollment in clinical trials.
 Kim is a Certified Genetic Counselor and worked as a Study Coordinator prior to her current industry experience.

 Helen Moore, Ph.D., Program Director, Biorepositories & Biospecimen Research Branch Cancer Diagnosis Program, Division of Cancer Treatment and Diagnosis, National Cancer Institute